vladpopescu0/Talio/docs/agendas/Agenda_28.03.md

     + UI changes, when?
 [Decision making]
 11. (10 min) Stand-up session.
 [Inform]
     + Show the current product.
-    + Everyone’s last week contribution.
+    + Everyone’s last week's contribution.
 12. (2 min) Summary action points.
-    + What should we have by the end of this week.
+    + What should we have by the end of this week?
 13. (1-3 min) Extra questions
 14. (3 min) Feedback round - last week
 15. (1 min) Closure